Malinoski/exercises-angularwebclient-pythonwebserver/pythonwebserver/DEVELOPMENT.md

 ```
 cd [PROJECT_NAME]
-python manage.py test polls
-python manage.py test snippets
+python manage.py test
 ```

-* Test as a web client (it will NOT create a db like before)
+* Test on python web client (this will simulate a web client.
+This will NOT create a db like before)

 ```
 # Go to project python console